search-rug/search-rug.github.io/_pages/contact.md

 ---
 permalink: "/contact/"
+layout: contact
 title: Contact
-layout: contact
-description: Contact of the SEARCH research group
+description: Contact of the Software Engineering and Architecture group (SEARCH) group of the University of Groningen.
 group_leader:
   show: true
   title: "Group Leader"